Purdue University Office of Admissions logo

 Purdue University in West Lafayette

-The Brian Lamb School of Communication curriculum begins with a thorough introduction to the historical, philosophical, and theoretical foundations of all communication activities.
-Students start in Pre-Communication, and after successfully completing three required Pre-Communication courses with a 2.67 GPA or higher, may proceed to the upper-level Communication major and choose from one of the following eight concentrations:
+The Brian Lamb School of Communication curriculum prepares students for careers in public relations, social media, broadcast media, political persuasion and health campaigns, just to name a few.
+Students start as "pre-communication" because all new students take the same set of core courses to get a good foundation in some of the basics of communication studies.
+After successfully completing these three required courses with a 2.67 GPA or higher, students proceed to the upper-level Communication major and choose from one of the following eight concentrations:

 • Communication of Science and Technology - students learn to translate technical information for broader audiences.

 One of the greatest strengths of the communication program is its international opportunities.
-Students take advantage of over 100 different tailored study abroad and internship programs in diverse locations such as northern Italy, Copenhagen, Denmark, London, England, Barcelona, Spain, and Beijing, China.
-Many study abroad programs are led by Lamb School faculty.
+Students take advantage of communication-specific study abroad and internship programs (both short-term and full-semester) in diverse locations regularly offered such as London, England; Sydney, Brisbane and Perth, Australia; Singapore; Copenhagen, Denmark; and Siena, Italy.

 A communication major with any of the eight concentrations can be completed in just three years.